Crespo-Otero-group/fromage/README.md

 ### 3.1 Last few steps before running

-To run cryspy, all you need is:
+To run fromage, all you need is:

-- A `cryspy.in` file
+- A `fromage.in` file
 - `mol.init.xyz`
 - `shell.xyz`
 - `mh`, `ml` and `rl` directories containing `.temp` files (`mg` is only needed for MECI serach)

-The `cryspy.in` file has a similar structure to the `config` file but is much simpler and is not even necessary for geometry optimisation in Gaussian.
+The `fromage.in` file has a similar structure to the `config` file but is much simpler and is not even necessary for geometry optimisation in Gaussian.
 If you want to change a program used in a specific level of theory from Gaussian ot something else, simply add `high_level [program]` or `low_level [program]`.
 For MECI search, add `bool_ci 1`

 For Turbomole RI-CC2, run a define and then write in all of the point charges from `mh.temp` under the block `$point_charges` after scaling.